UPPS 07.07.05 - Emergency Loan Program (ELP)

 Sr. Reviewer: Treasurer

-- This policy describes the procedures for the administration of the Emergency Loan Program (ELP), in accordance with Section 56.051 of the Texas Education Code which states: “Each institution of higher education may establish an emergency loan program under which students are loaned money to pay tuition, fees, and the cost of textbooks.”
+- This policy describes the procedures for the administration of the Emergency Loan Program (ELP), in accordance with the Texas Education Code, Section 56.051 which states: “Each institution of higher education may establish an emergency loan program under which students are loaned money to pay tuition, fees, and the cost of textbooks.”

-Chapter VI, Section 4 of The Texas State University System Rules and Regulations of the Board of Regents specifies eligibility criteria for ELPs.
+Chapter VI, Section 4 of The Texas State University System (TSUS) Rules and Regulations specifies eligibility criteria for ELPs.

 Applicants for an emergency loan must be enrolled in courses for which the loan is intended.
 Applications are submitted electronically at the following link: Emergency Loan Application.